 The Alpinist was brought back to life in the 1990s under the prospex line and now has an inner bezel compass complication and a crown at the 4 position to operate this feature.
 The model I have in for review today is a far more recent, well loved and worn 00E1 A6 with the 6r15 movement and it’s in my favourite version, the green and gold.
 Check out the video review here.

-I review watches that I own, there are no paid reviews here.
+I review watches.
+There are no paid reviews here.
 I want to give you an honest view of what it's like to live with these watches.More about me.